swissup/swissup.github.io/m1/extensions/affiliatesuite/admin-interfaces-for-partners.md

 ### Change Campaign

-In `My Account / Campaigns` interface the affiliate partner can choose the one of active campaign and get reward according to selected campaign settings.
+In `My Account / Campaigns` interface the affiliate partner can choose the one of active campaigns and get reward according to selected campaign settings.

 ![Affiliate partners](/images/m1/extensions/affiliate/campaigns.png)